What are the best anchorages, marinas, and places to visit when cruising the San Juan Islands?

 Final Thoughts

-This post is just a taste of what the San Juan Islands have
+This post just touches on what the San Juan Islands have

 to offer.
 My goal is to help you discover your own favorite spots—whether